Can dogs eat jicama? If you are a dog owner, you are probably worried about anything your little pal puts in his mouth.

 Jicama has vitamin C and vitamin E in its structure, as well as beta-carotene and selenium.
 These antioxidants can do the wonderful thing of neutralizing any free radicals they find that might cause cancer or cell damage.

-In addition, this herb is considered to be a great source when it comes to dietary fiber, 1 single cup containing over 6 g of fiber.
+In addition, this herb is considered a great source of dietary fiber, with 1 single cup containing over 6 g of fiber.

 According to one research, dietary fiber is known to protect against colon cancer.

-This research proven that people who consumed over 27 g of dietary fiber each and every day had a fifty percent smaller risk to get colon cancer, in comparison with people who consumed only 11 g, for instance.
+This research has proven that people who consumed over 27 g of fiber daily had a fifty percent smaller risk of colon cancer than those who consumed only 11 g.

-It`s true that this studies are performed on humans.
+It`s true that these studies are performed on humans.
 However, it`s well known that dogs can experience cancer as well, especially old dogs.

 According to Pets.webmd.com, 50% of our canine friends of at least 10 years old experience cancer at a certain point.
 So, it`s only logical to assume that jicama can only benefit when it comes to this.

-Prebiotics might decrease the risk of developing cancer by improving the amount of good bacteria as well as boosting immunity.
+Prebiotics might decrease the risk of developing cancer by improving the number of healthy bacteria as well as boosting immunity.

 It Could Offer a Boost to Heart Health

-Jicama has lots of nutrients which turns it into a wonderful option when wanting to improve your dog`s heart health.
+Jicama has lots of essential nutrients, making it a wonderful option for improving your dog`s heart health.

-It has an important number of dietary fiber that are soluble, which might aid decrease the levels of cholesterol by simply not allowing bile from being resorbed in the gut.
-Also, it doesn`t allow is liver from producing even more cholesterol.
+It has an important number of soluble dietary fibers, which might aid in decreasing cholesterol levels by simply not allowing bile to be resorbed in the gut.
+Also, it doesn`t allow his liver to produce even more cholesterol.

-This plant also has potassium in its structure, which in turn aids reduce the pressure of blood by relaxing the vessels.
-For instance, there`s a research that proven potassium being able to protect against stroke and heart illness by reducing blood pressure.
+This plant also has potassium in its structure, which in turn aids in reducing the pressure of blood by relaxing the vessels.
+For instance, there`s research that proves potassium is able to protect against stroke and heart illness by reducing blood pressure.